 - Check labels.
 The prescription’s label or informational literature may provide direction on how to safely dispose of the drug.
 You can also ask the pharmacist for recommendations.

 - Participate in National Prescription Drug Take Back Day.
-This is the preferred method to responsibly dispose of unwanted medications, and is held annually in locations throughout the country by the U.S. Department of Justice Drug Enforcement Administration.
+This is the preferred method to responsibly dispose of medication, and is held annually in locations throughout the country by the U.S. Department of Justice Drug Enforcement Administration.
 Find the location nearest to you and the next date for the event here.

 - Use caution before flushing.
 Flushing medications down the toilet is generally not recommended, but there are certain exceptions, outlined in the FDA’s Flush List here.
 Medications currently deemed acceptable to flush include: